 English may be on top of the world now, but that doesn’t mean it will stay that way forever.
 Other languages are growing in importance as developing countries take their places in the global economy and more of their citizens gain Internet access.
 For example, most of the world’s web content used to be in English.
 That is no longer the case.
 And remember, even people who speak English as a second language generally prefer to read, watch and shop in their first language.

-Website Translation – A cost effective solution in today’s digital world
+Website Translation – A cost-effective solution in today’s digital world

-By 2021, it is expected that more than 70% of Internet users would prefer to browse web content in their native language and English will not be the primary language due to availability of local language web content.
+By 2021, it is expected that more than 70% of Internet users would prefer to browse web content in their native language and English will not be the primary language due to the availability of local language web content.